Only 4.8% of designers are Black. Herman Miller, Adobe, and Gap unveil a plan to change that

 Over the next year, DID’s efforts are focused on seeding more Black designers into the talent pool.
 DID will promote the profession of design in high schools, while working with historically Black colleges to create design curriculum (only about 10% of them offer design courses today, according to an audit by Pensole Design Academy.
 The group will throw a design fair in Detroit in 2022, where partner companies will show up to offer mentors and internships.
 (Detroit was chosen because it’s the nation’s largest Black-majority city.)

 “A lot of the brands hope some magic diversity dust sprinkles over people, and they magically show up for interviews.
-But before that, [they need to show up] for internships…college…to know what design is in high school,” says D’Wayne Edwards, a founding advisor on DID who created and runs the Pensole Design Academy.
+But before that, [they need to show up] for internships . . . college . . . to know what design is in high school,” says D’Wayne Edwards, a founding advisor on DID who created and runs the Pensole Design Academy.
 “You have to invest backwards.”

 Building an equity program that actually works